 Problems Actions I cannot use PC Cards other than IBM ones in the OS/2 Warp environment.
 If you do not have the PC Card device driver for OS/2 but you have one for DOS, your PC Card may run in the VDM (virtual DOS machine) environment.
 Refer to "Virtual Card Services" on page 194 for setting the VDM and the sample configuration files on the PCMCIA Installation Diskette for OS/2, Windows 95.
 (If the PCMCIA Installation Diskette for OS/2, Windows 95 did not come with the computer, create it using the Diskette Factory program.)
 My computer does not show as good performance as I expected.
 Performance varies depending on your hardware and software configurations such as memory size, swapper file size, or smart drive settings.
-Error 2xx appears (memory error).
+Error 2 xx appears (memory error).
 Make sure your memory card is correctly installed.
-(See page 89.) command MEM /C to review your DOS memoral And then: - Unload any unnecessary drivers from the example, unload printer drivers if you do not a reconfigure the UMB (upper memory block statement. - Use the multiple configuration setup for Down documents supplied with DOS).
-When you are using Windows Version 3.11: - Try the same actions as described for DO When you are using DOS, it is recommended that you use the DOS command MEM /C to review your DOS memory usage occasionally.
+(See page 89.)
+A memory shortage or memory error occurs.
+When you are using DOS, it is recommended that you use the DOS command MEM /C to review your DOS memory usage occasionally.
 And then: Unload any unnecessary drivers from the CONFIG.SYS file.
 (For example, unload printer drivers if you do not use a printer.)
 Reconfigure the UMB (upper memory block) using the DEVICEHIGE statement.
 Use the multiple configuration setup for DOS (refer to the documents supplied with DOS).
-When you are using Windows Version 3.11: Try the same actions as described for DOS. chieda any annocessary programs nom are runnin me (i.e.
+When you are using Windows Version 3.11: Try the same actions as described for DOS.
+Unload any unnecessary programs from the WIN.INI file (for example, FUELWIN for ac operations.)

 Problems Actions The external monitor screen is blank.
-Do the following: Make sure the display output type parameter of the ThinkPad Features program is set to CRT () or Both ().
+Do the following: Make sure the display output type parameter of the ThinkPad Features program is set to CRT (🔲) or Both (🕒).
 In the ThinkPad Features program, set the computer not to enter suspend mode when the LCD is closed.
 The computer does not resume from suspend mode , or the suspend indicator stays on and the computer does not work.
 The computer automatically enters suspend or hibernation mode when the battery pack is empty.
 Do one of the following: Connect the AC Adapter to the computer.
 Replace the battery pack with a fully charged one and then press the power switch.
 If the computer was in suspend mode, the data before entering suspend mode might not be saved.
 The computer does not enter Verify that: suspend or hibernation mode.
 If you are using the AC Adapter and the computer is communicating, suspend and hibernation modes are disabled.
 (See page 67.)
 If using the hibernation mode, make sure you have created the hibernation file.
 (See page 69.)
 When using Windows, the pointer does not move after normal operation is resumed from one of the power-saving modes.
 Make sure you have installed Windows with the APM option by following the procedures on page 124.